wurmlab/QMUL-MSc-Programming-in-R-and-Using-Linux/2015/unix.md

 ```

 ## Do real stuff
+0. What kind of resources does the machine you are connected to have: how many processing cores and how much RAM?
+How much disk space?
 1. Within your directory you created above, launch R - make a plot.
 2. Within your directory, download a gene sequence in fasta from somwhere, BLAST it against Swissprot - monitor with `htop` (in a different window) while this happens.
    * `blast` may already be installed